Blendify/blender-manual/trunk/blender_docs/manual/render/shader_nodes/introduction.rst

 No texture data-blocks are needed; instead node groups can be used for reusing texture setups.

 For UV mapping and texture painting in the viewport, the Image texture node must be used.
-When setting such a node as active, it will be drawn in Textured draw mode, and can be painted on in texture paint mode.
+When setting such a node as active, it will be displayed in Textured display mode, and can be painted on in texture paint mode.

 The default texture coordinates for all nodes are Generated coordinates,